SackofCodetatoes/journal/journal.md

 data analystic role isnt specifically all about this, data science is more on prediction Dataquest and dataCamp is good intro/sources to data science thinkful has free trials to learn more on python and statistics

+Making products that dont exist by StreetContext PM, Prachy Mohan

 ================================
 3/13/19